Hakaary/rust-manga-scrapper/README.md

 ## Usage

 Run the program from the command line, providing the necessary arguments.
-For example, suposing the binary is this path:
+For example, assuming the binary is this path:

 ```
 ./target/release/manga_downloader --manga "Fullmetal Alchemist" --from 1 --to 5